gatling/gatling/src/docs/content/reference/current/extensions/sbt_plugin.md

 Gatling's SBT plugin also offers four additional tasks:

-* `gatling:startRecorder`: starts the Recorder, configured to save recorded simulations to the location specified by `scalaSource in Gatling` (by default, `src/test/scala`).
+* `Gatling/startRecorder`: starts the Recorder, configured to save recorded simulations to the location specified by `scalaSource in Gatling` (by default, `src/test/scala`).
-* `gatling:generateReport`: generates reports for a specified report folder.
+* `Gatling/generateReport`: generates reports for a specified report folder.
-* `gatling:lastReport`: opens by the last generated report in your web browser.
+* `Gatling/lastReport`: opens by the last generated report in your web browser.
 A simulation name can be specified to open the last report for that simulation.
-* `gatling:copyConfigFiles`: copies Gatling's configuration files (gatling.conf & recorder.conf) from the bundle into your project resources if they're missing.
+* `Gatling/copyConfigFiles`: copies Gatling's configuration files (gatling.conf & recorder.conf) from the bundle into your project resources if they're missing.
-* `gatling:copyLogbackXml`: copies Gatling's default logback.xml.
+* `Gatling/copyLogbackXml`: copies Gatling's default logback.xml.

 ## Overriding JVM options